muhammadiishaq/muhammadiishaq/README.md

 </p>

-This README serves as an introduction to who I am and what I am currently focusing on in my learning journey.

-- 🌱 Instructed 4 batches of students, providing guidance to over 100+ individuals in developing their future skills at BanoQabil 2.0.
-- 🌱 Pursuing the Google Data Analyst course to learn valuable data analysis techniques and tools.
-- 👯 Looking forward to collaborating with other developers and data enthusiasts on interesting projects.
-- 🥅 My goals for this learning phase are to gain a solid foundation in Python development and data analysis and apply my skills to real-world projects.
-- 💎 If you have any suggestions, resources, or opportunities related to Python development or data analysis, feel free to connect with me.

 # 💫 About Me
 Hi, I'm Muhammad Ishaq — a passionate DevOps Engineer in the making!
 I'm currently studying and building hands-on experience in modern cloud-native DevOps tools and practices, from CI/CD pipelines to cloud infrastructure, container orchestration, and infrastructure as code.